scalan/scalan/README.md

 The project consists of several [subprojects](http://www.scala-sbt.org/release/tutorial/Multi-Project.html), including the aggregate project `scalan`.

-One of the subprojects, `lms-backend` currently depends on a fork of [LMS](https://github.com/TiarkRompf/virtualization-lms-core/) located at <http://github.com/scalan/virtualization-lms-core>, branch `scalan-develop`.
+One of the subprojects, `scalan-lms-backend` currently depends on a fork of [LMS](https://github.com/TiarkRompf/virtualization-lms-core/) located at <http://github.com/scalan/virtualization-lms-core>, branch `scalan-develop`.
 If you want to use it, you need to clone and build this dependency first, since it isn't published in a public repository.

 The tests are split into unit tests (which can be run with the usual `test` SBT command) and integration tests (`it:test`) which actually generate a program (using some backend) and test the generated code.
-As of this writing, the only backends(codegens) available are Scala- and C++-based LMS backends, both defined in the `lms-backend` subproject.
+As of this writing, the only backends(codegens) available are Scala- and C++-based LMS backends, both defined in the `scalan-lms-backend` subproject.

 If you want to create your own project depending on Scalan, you should use `publishLocal` SBT command to publish Scalan artifacts to your local Ivy repository and add dependencies as usual: